The Climate and Best Time to Visit

 Jakarta International Airport is well connected with most of Asia and Europe.
 Domestic airlines with direct flights from Jakarta to Sorong include Batik Air, Pelita Air, Garuda Indonesia and Lion Air.
 You should be able to book flights with them online and pay with your debit/credit card.
 If you experience problems, please ask us for help.
 Alternatively, here is more information on how to get to: Bali and Manado.

 Once in Sorong, you will be greeted and transferred by speedboat to your resort; the transfer takes between 2-4 hours, depending on which place you will stay at.
-Note that all the resorts have fixed weekly days of arrival when transfers will be scheduled free of charge.
-Most can accommodate your arrival on other days of the week but there will be an extra charge for this.
+Note that some resorts have fixed weekly days of arrival when transfers will be scheduled free of charge.
+They may be able to accommodate your arrival on other days of the week but there will be an extra charge for this.

 Choose Your Own Accommodation